 Quinn is a cutie pie for sure, but I could have done a better job in handling the background in this photo composition.
 She was the typical energetic puppy who didn't sit still for very long.
 If I had used a wide open aperture (the largest f/stop number) the background would have been out of focus and less distracting.
 Try to create a shallow depth of field in your photo compositions of your pet.

 I chose black as my first background choice in the photo below.
 I knew I was going to be photographing the beaglier and her colors were going to be brown, black and white and I wanted my background to be neutral and compliment my subject.

 I backed up my camera and zoomed in to a telephoto setting of 105mm.
 The telephoto setting is typically a good setting to get a pleasing perspective for portrait photography of people as well as pets.
 Compare the photo above with the photo below.

 It is also good to experiment with more dramatic perspective changes.
 In the photo below, my camera lens was zoomed to to widest-angle setting.
 I was only a few inches away from my subject so the composition is dramatically different.

-Another tip that I've touched on, in more detail, in other articles involves using a framing device within your photos composition.
+Another tip that is touched on in more detail in this article, involves using a framing device within your photos composition.
 This can be challenging, but it really works great when the opportunity arises.
 In the photo below, the blanket frames the puppy's face and also eliminates the horizon between the posing table and the background.

-The composition below I used a chair as a support prop.
-It had a light colored upholstery to start and I toned in down even more in Photoshop.
+In the composition below I used a chair as a support prop.
+The chair had a light colored upholstery to start with and I toned it to be even more neutral in Photoshop.

 This is one of my favorite compositions because of the position of her paws and the expression on her face.

-The photo below (in my opinion) is not as strong.
+The photo below is not as successful.
 There is a story behind it though, that is important to the dog's owner.
-This puppy was born in a farming community and her owner wanted her photographed with the tractor as a connection to her heritage.
+This puppy was originally born into a farming community and her new owner wanted her photographed with the tractor as a connection to her heritage.